 “I first heard about the gin and raisins a couple of years ago on The Peoples Pharmacy.
 Later, as I developed pain and swelling in my hands after hard use, which is now constant, I tried the golden raisins and the best gin.
 I ate nine every day for three months and did not find relief of pain.
 While I enjoyed the tender and tasty raisins, the remedy did not work for me.”

-It is worth noting that gin soaked raisins are not a panacea that work for everyone with joint pain.
+It is worth noting that gin soaked raisins are not a panacea that work for everyone with joint pain (and should NEVER be given to pets).
 So far as we know, however, even anti-inflammatory medications do not work equally well for all arthritis sufferers.
 We think that this remedy is worth a try.
 If it doesn’t help within three months, a person is well justified in discontinuing it and seeking another approach.